Elm8116/mlops-example-for-virtual-rpi/README.md

 **Note**: You need to [Sign Up](https://hub.docker.com/signup) to Docker Hub if you do not have an account.

-6. Generate an AVH API Token following the steps in [Generating an API Token](https://intercom.help/arm-avh/en/articles/6137393-generating-an-avh-api-token) article.
+6. Generate an AVH API Token following the steps in [Generating an API Token](https://intercom.help/arm-avh/en/articles/6137393-generating-an-avh-api-token) article and save it.
 7. Select Raspberry Pi 4 CONSOLE tab and clone the repository
 8. Set up Secrets in GitHub Action workflows to accept jobs
    * navigate to the main page of your repository.
    * click on the "Setting" tab on the top of the page.
    * in the left sidebar, click Secrets and select Actions.
    * on the right bar, click on "New repository secret".
-   * add "API_TOKEN" secret to your repository with a value of your API Token.
+   * add ```API_TOKEN``` secret to your repository with a value of your API Token.
-   * add ```DOCKER_USERNAME``` and ```DOCKER_PASSWOR``` secrets to your repository with a value of your username and a token generated in the step 4.
+   * add ```DOCKERHUB_USERNAME``` and ```DOCKERHUB_TOKEN``` secrets to your repository with a value of your username and a token generated in the step 4.

+### Add Self-hosted Runner

-9. [Add Self Hosted Runner](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners) to the repository and select "Linux" as the OS and "ARM64" as the architecture
+1. [Add Self Hosted Runner](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners) to the repository and select "Linux" as the OS and "ARM64" as the architecture
-10. From Raspberry Pi 4 CONSOLE tab, run the commands referenced in the previous step
+2. From Raspberry Pi 4 CONSOLE tab, run the commands referenced in the previous step
-11. Navigate to ```actions_runner``` directory and start the runner:
+3. Navigate to ```actions_runner``` directory and start the runner:

     ```cd actions_runner```